ducky64/lacc23-embedded/lab1_2.md

 Write your code in a way that's robust to different `kNeopixelCount`.
 While there's many ways to implement this, you might consider using the modulo operator `%` to determine where in the sequence of 6 colors a particular pixel is at.
+For example, on LED 0, `0 % 6 = 0` for the first color, while on LED 6, `6 % 6 = 0` for the first color again after rolling around.

 <details><summary><b>Solution</b> (try it on your own first!)</summary>